LobbyBoy-Dray/LobbyBoy-Dray.github.io/src/content/blog/crash-course-bayes.md

   Bayesian inference is essentially about using observed data to update prior knowledge about the population, resulting in what is called the posterior.
 ---

+> This is the final presentation for {SG8001: Teaching Students: First Steps}.

 ## Table of contents

 ## 1. After This Crash Course, You Will Be Able To: